Regularity method and large deviation principles for the Erd\H{o}s--R\'enyi hypergraph: Other applications

 \subsection{Acknowledgments}

-We thank Bhaswar Bhattacharya, Ronen Eldan, Jacob Fox, Shirshendu Ganguly, Eyal Lubetzky, Wojciech Samotij and Yufei Zhao for helpful comments on an earlier version of the paper, as well as Yang P.\ Liu and Yufei Zhao for their permission to include the image from \cite{LiZh} in \Cref{fig:LiZh}.
+We thank Bhaswar Bhattacharya, Ronen Eldan, Jacob Fox, Shirshendu Ganguly, Eyal Lubetzky, Wojciech Samotij and Yufei Zhao for helpful comments on an earlier version of the paper, as well as Yang P.\ Liu and Yufei Zhao for their permission to use \Cref{fig:LiZh}. \nick{We additionally thank the anonymous referees for their feedback and helpful suggestions to improve the exposition.}